SLELO PRISM

 Aid Early Detection Efforts

-Searching for invasive species populations in an effort to detect their presence before their populations become too large to manage is vital to reducing the impacts of invasive species on our natural ecosystems.
+Early detection is key.
+Searching for invasive species before their populations grow too large to manage is vital to protecting our natural ecosystems.

 Report Invasive Species